hschengac/Coursera_Capstone/README.md

 # Coursera_Capstone

-This repository is a demonstration of a capstone project of coursera: The Battle of Neighborhoods.
+This repository explores which neighborhoods of Toronto have the most as well as the best poutine.